HectorVilas/lights-out/README.md

 This project is still fun to develop, but I don't know what to add/adjust next.
 The levels are a little bland with those random designs, maybe I'll start making some pixel art, but I'm not sure if those will be beatable.

 Note: 24 levels with random patterns has been drawn, now I want to make some pixel art, so the next levels will be that.
 I hope I find something good to make.

+I also added a fanfare sound to play with the win message.
+Credits to the creator in "About".